 You write to inspire.
-You release pieces of emotional baggage that restrained you from wanting, dreaming, or living.
-A countless number of writers have done this in history, and we’re still counting.
+You release emotional baggage restraining you from wanting, dreaming, or living.
+Countless writers have done this in history, and we’re still counting.

 4. You can teach someone about something.

-As self-publishing continues to flourish, an increasing number of independent authors nowadays explored writing non-fiction, especially that it has become more convenient these days.
+As self-publishing continues flourishing, more independent authors explore writing non-fiction, especially since it has become more convenient.

 With that said, writing has become an avenue for sharing a lesson to teach someone about something.